 (Offers may not be combinable; conditions may apply)

 $8,495 to $15,695

 Arrive in Ushuaia, a small town at the "end of the world" surrounded by rugged peaks and glaciers, and transfer with your group to your included hotel.
-The following day, in the afternoon, the Expedition Team gets you settled aboard the ship as you sail into the Beagle Channel to start your Antarctic expedition.
+The following day in the afternoon, transfer to the ship and the Expedition Team will get you settled aboard the ship as you sail into the Beagle Channel to start your Antarctic expedition.

-Amidst the peaceful silence of Antarctica, noisy interruptions become indelible memories such as penguins squabbling over prized pebbles or the boom and crack of a calving glacier in Neko Harbour.
-Every day will be different, having been carefully crafted by your Expedition Team so as to educate about this wonderful part of the world.
+Amid the serene silence of Antarctica, noisy interludes become indelible memories, such as penguins squabbling over prized pebbles, or the boom and crack of a calving glacier.
+Every day will be different, having been carefully crafted by your Expedition Team to inspire and educate you about this wonderful part of the world.